zsparal/api-documentation/source/reference/v2/settlements-api/list-settlements.rst

               .. type:: array

-            - An array of settlement objects as described in :ref:`Get settlement <v2/settlements-get>`.
+            - An array of settlement objects as described in :doc:`Get settlement </reference/v2/settlements-api/get-settlement>`.

    * - | ``_links``